Sunday, December 16, 2012

 Jack can be found on Amazon.com.

-Shän Boggs is a writer and editor living in Los Angeles.
+Shän Boggs is a writer and editor living in California.
 Her interests include science, technology, the environment, health, education, multimedia, art, and gourmet cooking.
 When she was in journalism school, her friend Jack Crawford was one of David Hall’s foster parents.

 Thursday, September 27, 2012